Hands-Free Property Investment: The Secrets of Lazy Investors

 With a ready to go property deal, some, or all of these elements can be part of the deal.
 So, you don't need to worry about shortlisting properties from estate agent listings, or about having to go out and view property, after property, after property.
 With ready-to-go deals, you can be presented with a wide range of options and once you've purchased you can be making money from day one.

 Crowdfunding is a great way of investing in property.
 With crowdfunding, like with ready-to-go deals, the investment options available to you are almost endless.
-Where crowdfunding is different is that you are investing with a ‘crowd’ rather than buying the property outright.
+Where crowdfunding is different is that you are investing as part of a 'crowd' rather than buying the property outright.

 Because of this, you will need much less money.
 So, if you only have, say £1,000 or £5,000 to spare - whereas before crowdfunding was an option you would need enough, at least, for a deposit - then that is no barrier to investing in property.
 Furthermore, property crowdfunding deals are fully hands-off.
 Buying through a crowdfunding platform means that you are putting your money into a fully managed service, where nothing more is expected from you.